fhlee74/mql4-EventTrader/README.md

 I am putting this into GitHub so that everyone can use it, and for others to build and improve upon it.

-DONATION: If this is useful to you, please send a small donation to:
+DONATION: If this is useful to you, please send a small donation to
-Ether    0xf635118870abe8fd904551a6fb3bb689d10ecec7
+1. Ether    0xf635118870abe8fd904551a6fb3bb689d10ecec7
-Bitcoin  1Ep1zvNnDPd2trhGMfHtALjFNBxvD82gku
+2. Bitcoin  1Ep1zvNnDPd2trhGMfHtALjFNBxvD82gku